Speed Monitor Awareness Radar Trailer - Volunteer Information

 Process for speed trailer placement

 Citizen will complete online request form or call to request trailer placement.
 Deployment is based on availability, need and history of deployment.
+If a predetermined location is not set volunteers determine that location of placement for that week.

 Apply as a SMART volunteer